-He was honored in 2006 with the Young Alumni Achievement Award from Tufts University as one “whose distinguished accomplishments bring credit to his community, his profession, and Tufts University.”
+A 1992 graduate of Tufts University, Bret was honored with the 2006 Young Alumni Achievement Award as one “whose distinguished accomplishments bring credit to his community, his profession, and Tufts University.”

-While in Ohio, Bret served as President & CEO of the Marietta Community Foundation.
-The Marietta Chamber of Commerce once named him the Telesis Community Leader of the Year as “a believer in impossible things, whose vision, enthusiasm and dedication have unquestionably made their mark on our community.”
+Bret also served as President & CEO of the Marietta Community Foundation when in 2002 he was named a Fellow of the Council on Foundations in Washington, D.C. for his work promoting philanthropy in diverse communities.
+While in Ohio, the Marietta Chamber of Commerce named him the Telesis Community Leader of the Year as “a believer in impossible things, whose vision, enthusiasm and dedication have unquestionably made their mark on our community.”

-Bret served one term on the Brown County Board of Supervisors and was twice elected to the Green Bay City Council.
+In the 1990s, Bret was the Senior Foundation Officer of the Green Bay Community Foundation during which time he helped launch the Door County Community Foundation.
+When living in Green Bay, Bret also served one term on the Brown County Board of Supervisors and was twice elected to the Green Bay City Council.

-He is the proud father of Alyssa, David, Bret Jr., Kekoa, Nalani and Malia.
-Born and raised in Aiea, Hawaii (the only city in America spelled only with vowels), Bret still loves to surf but has yet to find any really good waves in Wisconsin.
+With his lovely and charming wife Cari, they are parents of Alyssa, David, Bret Jr., Kekoa, Nalani and Malia.
+Born and raised in Aiea, Hawaii (the only city in America spelled only with vowels).
+Bret still loves his boogie board but has yet to find any really good waves in Wisconsin.